 We hope you enjoy your engagement with the materials and journey through the site.

 *Please note that we have added additional resources to the site specifically to assist in the Covid 19 crisis as follows:

 We have added some practical techniques, resources and links to relevant documents to support all who are dealing with death, dying and loss in these challenging times.
 The link to this page is here.

 You may find these talks by Professor Paul Gilbert OBE, pioneer of Compassionate Focused Therapy and President of the Compassionate Mind Foundation a positive and reflective take on the present the situation.
 The nature of compassion fear, safe relating and world change.

-These resources by Dr Teena Clouston offer practical techniques for positive thinking and mindfulness.
+These resources by Professor Teena Clouston offer practical techniques for positive thinking and mindfulness.
 You will also find the webpage a useful resource for addressing changing mindsets and using time meaningfully.

 These free resources from Jessica Kingsley are specific chapters chosen from a range of self-care books and will be useful for all carers and health and social care practitioners.
 Our thanks to Jessica Kingsley publishers for releasing these as a free resource for all in these challenging times.